garretfick/openplcproject.github.io/runtime/sonoff-basic/index.md

 ![](pinnames.png)

 You don't need to connect the GPIO14 pin to reprogram the Sonoff Basic, just the GND, TX, RX and 3.3V pins.
-Now before connecting the USB to Serial adapter to your computer, press and hold the Sonnof Basic button, and then connect the adapter.
+Now before connecting the USB to Serial adapter to your computer, press and hold the Sonoff Basic button, and then connect the adapter.
 If the button is pressed during power on, the ESP8266 inside the Sonoff Basic enters into serial bootloader mode.
 This means that the device is ready to accept a new firmware over the TX/RX pins.

 Now it's time to finally reprogram the device.
 Hit that upload button and you will be good to go!
 After the board is running the OpenPLC firmware you need to know what IP address it got on your network.
 For that, just open the Arduino IDE Serial Monitor and look for the messages that appear.